|Project Dates||August 2016 - Present|

 DXI Construction’s industry-leading safety record and long history working on mission-critical military and government installations has made us the trusted partner of choice for these federal projects.

 Ready to start your next project?
-Fill out the form to get in touch with us, and we’ll respond as soon as possible.
+Email [email protected] to get in touch with us, and we’ll respond as soon as possible.